bjornrobertsson/jec/draft.md

 ## Basic Terraform Concepts

-### 1. Terraform Files
+### 1. Terraform Files and HCL

 Terraform configurations are written in HashiCorp Configuration Language (HCL) and typically stored in files with a `.tf` extension.
+HCL is a structured configuration language that is both human-readable and machine-friendly.

 ```terraform
 # main.tf - A simple Terraform file
 ```

+Key HCL features include:
+- Block syntax for defining resources, providers, and other components
+- Expressions for referencing variables and performing operations
+- Comments using the `#` or `//` symbols
+- Labels for identifying resources and blocks (e.g., resource names)

 ### 2. Providers